LauYeeYu/toy-riscv-kernel/README.md

 ### Test

+*If you want to run a program on this kernel, see [the document for user](docs/user.md) for more detail.*

 If you want to specify a certain program as the init program, you may put the prgram in `user/` directory and try:
 ```bash